OK. This post is a little bit of a rant. Brace yourself for some truth bombs.

 The Keto diet is The Atkins Diet repackaged, re-stamped and re-marketed to the new generation of health seekers.
 My mom was on Atkins when I was young and she would lose weight, gain it back, lose weight, gain it back…a constant up and down circle because IT IS A HARD EATING ROUTINE TO MAINTAIN.

 The high fat, extremely low carb diet is really only meant to be done short term for weight loss- a lot of Victoria’s Secret models follow this program for a month or two before the VS Fashion Show.
 SOO, once I heard that I jumped on the Keto train for about 8 weeks.
 Also, to put it in perspective, I had just broken my leg, was couch ridden and had a vacation to Costa Rica coming up in two months.
 So I wanted to commit to something challenging and look great, while stuck unable to exercise.
 I tried the keto diet and I looked great!
 I lost a few pounds and most importantly, I didn’t put on weight while I was stuck being a couch potato.
 But to be honest, I hated it.
 For the month and a half that I did it, I never felt great.
 My stomach was always a little wonky and I broke out (which I never do).
-My skin in general didn’t react well to such a big change.
+My skin, in general, didn’t react well to such a big change.
+If you think you may benefit greatly from trying a keto diet and you wouldn’t mind tackling some of the downsides if it means you lose some weight, you could research into helpful resources from the likes of keto diet school, you may even find that you don’t experience any downsides when you get into the diet yourself – this is why I say “stop believing EVERYTHING you hear” you will never know until you personally try it for yourself!

 So, it really does work…but may come with some major downsides.
 You will lose weight.
 There is no doubt.
 BUT is it healthy to do long term?
 Most studies say probably not…and the others say it is too soon to tell.
 The super high fat diet has lead to high cholesterol in many people and can lead to kidney problems.